Mrs Lowe is our class teacher and Mrs Sargent is our teaching assistant.

 Weekly Home Learning

-Home learning hand in/hand out dates are different this year; all home learning will be due in on a Monday and will be given out on the following Wednesday.
+Home learning hand in/hand out dates are different this year; all home learning will be due in on a Wednesday and will be given out on a Thursday.
 Every week, children will be expected to complete a maths activity, spelling practise and an optional topic tasks.
 Please ensure children show pride in their presentation; this is a quality they should adhere to through their home learning, in line with the expectations at school.

 Topic: for each new topic, the children will be given a topic home learning map, which they can choose to complete tasks from, if you wish them to.
 Tasks focus on further inspiring reading, writing and speaking, thinking logically, working with numbers, being scientific, painting drawing and visualising, and using technology.
 We celebrate the children’s efforts through our key stage two ‘topic home learning’ display in our corridor.